dougeby/IntuneDocs/InTuneDocs/DeployUse/sideload-apps-for-windows.md

     In the **Certificate Export Wizard**, select **Yes, export the private key** and then click **Next**. **Select Personal Information Exchange –PKCS #12 (.PFX)** and check **Include all the certificates in the certification path if possible**.
 Complete the wizard.
 For more information, see [How to Export a Certificate with the Private Key](http://go.microsoft.com/fwlink/?LinkID=203031).

-6.  **Code-sign the app**<br>
-    Use the XAPSignTool app downloaded with the SDK to sign the company portal with the .pfx file you created from the Symantec certificate.
-For more information, see [How to sign a company app by using XapSignTool](http://go.microsoft.com/fwlink/?LinkID=280195).

-7.  **Upload the app to Intune**<br>
+6.  **Upload the app to Intune**<br>
     Upload the signed app file and your code-signing certificate to make the app available to your end users.

     1. In the [Intune administration console](http://manage.microsoft.com) click **Administration** &gt; **Windows Phone**.

     2. Click the **Upload Signed App File** and sign in with your Intune Administrator ID.

-    3. On the **Software setup** page for **Specify the location of the software setup files**, browse to the code-signed app (.appx) file.

-    4. Add the certificate (.pfx) file that you exported to **Code-signing certificate** and create a password for the certificate.
+    3. Add the certificate (.pfx) file that you exported to **Code-signing certificate** and create a password for the certificate.

-    5. On the **Software description** page, complete the fields.
-Users see this information on their devices when viewing details about the app in the Company Portal.

-    6. Complete the wizard.
+    4. Complete the wizard.

 ## Example: Download, sign, and deploy the Company Portal app for Windows devices

-You can deploy the Company Portal app to Windows Phone 8.1 devices with Intune instead of installing from the Windows Phone Store.
-You must still enable Windows Phone device enrollment with the steps above using the Symantec certificate.
-You must then download the Windows Phone 8.1 Company Portal app and sign it with your Symantec certificate.
+You can deploy the Company Portal app to Windows devices, including Windows Phone and Windows 10 Mobile devices, with Intune instead of installing from the Windows Store.
+You must download the Company Portal app and sign it with your certificate.
 This is only necessary if your users won't use the Company Store and you want to deploy the Company Portal to Windows Phone 8.1 devices.

 1.  **Download the Company Portal**